jcaillon/valet/docs/content/docs/300.libraries/regex.md

 ## ⚡ regex::replace

-Replaces strings within a string using a regex.
+Replaces strings within a string using a regex (replaces in place).

 Inputs: